Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 - Abdomen that is tender to the touch

 Your healthcare provider will examine you and ask about your symptoms.
 You may need any of the following:

 - Blood tests may show infection, pancreas function, or provide information about your overall health.

 - An x-ray, ultrasound, MRI, or CT may show the cause of your pancreatitis and help healthcare providers plan your treatment.
 You may be given contrast liquid to help your pancreas show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious harm.
 Tell the healthcare provider if you have any metal in or on your body.

 - Magnetic retrograde cholangiopancreatography (MRCP) uses magnetic waves to find gallstones, masses, or other problems.

 - Endoscopic retrograde cholangiopancreatography (ERCP) is a procedure used to find stones, tumors, or narrowed bile ducts.
 A long tube with a camera on the end is passed down your throat and into your stomach and abdomen.
 ERCP may also be used to open ducts blocked by pancreatic duct stones.

 How is pancreatitis treated?

 Treatment depends on the cause of your pancreatitis.
 You may need to stay in the hospital for treatment and more tests.

-- Treatment for alcoholism: Do not drink any alcohol.
-If you need help, contact the following organization for information on how to quit drinking alcohol:
+- Do not drink any alcohol.
+If you need help to stop drinking, contact the following organization:

 - Alcoholics Anonymous